 He told of coming home on a troop train from the west coast after fighting in Okinawa.
 With a sparkle in his eye, he recalled the first meal on the train when these victorious warriors were each served half of a chicken with sides.
 You could see that wonderful moment in his face as he re-told that story.
 In my mind’s eye, I could see his greasy lips as he ate that succulent chicken leaving only a pile of bones, wiping his mouth, and leaning back with joy in his heart that after going through hell, now he was finally going home to a wife and two small kids.
 Three other children would be born in those post war years of which I am the last.

 I have turned up Sand Valley Road numerous times wondering how my Daddy must have felt when he returned from the War; riding in the back of an Attalla taxi making that last exciting three mile stretch to home.
 My sister tells of their reunion outside of the taxi with many hugs and kisses and how unselfish my Mamma was to let go of Daddy so his two little kids could get their turn too.
-Daddy had to apologize to driver for delaying his stay.
+Daddy had to apologize to the taxi driver for delaying his stay.
+He replied that it was no problem for he had transported many of the war-weary from the train station to their families.

 Harry L. Whitt